 You may also enjoy: 15 fun things to do in Ciutadella – the ancient capital of Menorca

-Now if you ask me for every detail of the harbour history it’s a bit hazy as I was taking too many photos, but to start with we passed by some of the swanky villas where the wealthy folk of Mahón live.
-We passed the English Arsenal, painted red as was the custom for military buildings, and further on Quarantine Island with a hospital where those with infectious diseases were treated.
+To start with, our harbour tour passed by some of the swanky villas where the wealthy folk of Mahón live.
+We passed the English Arsenal, painted red as was the custom for military buildings, and further on the Quarantine Island with a hospital where those with infectious diseases were treated.
 I imagine that those who went in wondered whether they would ever emerge alive.
 Near the harbour entrance, the water got quite choppy as we passed briefly to the open sea.
 As soon as we turned around the water calmed again, and we returned past Cales Font, the pretty harbour of Es Castell which was the 18th century British garrison town.

 The harbour boat tour is run by 2 main operators, the Yellow Catamaran and the Don Juan Catamaran which cost around €12 per adult (cheaper if you book online).
 Between them they run every half an hour throughout the day, selling drinks and snacks on board.

 If you’d like to take a full day tour of Mahon including the boat trip, check out this guided tour of Mahon and surrounding areas like Binibeca Vell and Cova d’en Xoroi

 You can book your harbour boat tour in advance with this 1 hour cruise of Mahon harbour with commentary

 Back on dry land, let’s climb up those white flights of steps to start to explore Mahón properly.
 As you near the top, look up to your right to see the elegant Art Nouveau facade of Casa Mercadel and up on your left there are plenty of viewpoints where you can have a drink with a view over the port.
 To your immediate left are two huge trees with roots like an elephant foot which are a well known landmark.